mheadd/how-to-talk-to-civic-hackers/the_case_for_engagement.md

 ## A New Way of Collaborating

-The kinds of collaboration discussed in this book—government employees collaborating with volunteer technology groups—fits well into our understanding of coproduction, an approach that governments have used for the last several decades.
+The kind of collaboration discussed in this book—government employees collaborating with volunteer technology groups—fits well into our understanding of coproduction, an approach that governments have used for the last several decades.
 However, there are some differences between the way traditional coproduction has worked and how engaging with outside technologists to foster new solutions can work.
 We need to understand these differences and be able to describe them.

 One way to do this is to classify these activities not as coproduction, but as something new: